DaviesCentreInformatics/Angus_Brahman_Iso-Seq/README.md

 * 8_IsoSeq_transcript_structures_PB.35887.Rmd:
 *Check the transcript structures for gene PB.35887.*

-## The scripts to analysis RNAseq data are listed in folder RNAseq_R.
+## The scripts to analyse RNAseq data are listed in folder RNAseq_R.

 * 1_RNAseq_DEG_Alltissues.Rmd
 *Calcualte the DEG for previous all tissue data and check the concordance with current data.*